NOF - Culture and Religion

-This collection of essays, a brief view of life, could be used to teach an adolescent the basics about life.
+This collection of topics, a brief view of life, could be used to teach an adolescent the basics about life.

 The western monotheistic religions have venerated ancient scriptures (claimed to have been written or provided by the supernatural God) while the eastern religions have ancient writings from venerated people.